pixiiidust/Notebook/Review of Subjective Science by Morphenius.md

 It is as the author aptly intuits, in recovering *wisdom*.
 However, he misses the mark on what **wisdom actually is**, and how it should be applied:

-> **Wisdom is the capacity to order causes rightly, so that discerned intelligibility is purposeful.**
+- **Wisdom is the capacity to order causes rightly, so that discerned intelligibility is purposeful.**
-> When properly enacted, it enables “subjective science” to be situated and integrated within a hierarchical chain of causes.
+- When properly enacted, it enables “subjective science” to be situated and integrated within a hierarchical chain of causes.
-> The **final cause**, or *telos*, serves as the supervening pivot—constellating the successive integration of downstream causes according to its upstream priority.
+- The **final cause**, or *telos*, serves as the supervening pivot—constellating successive integrations of downstream causes, sequenced according to its upstream priority.